Ananyaa335/Week-1/README.md

 Next Step (Fine-Tuning):
 *To Run the Fine-Tuning phase to achieve $\approx 95\%$+ validation accuracy and analyze the performance per class using the Classification Report.

+Week 3 -final submission:
+ Core Technical Achievements

+ 1. Final Verified Accuracy
+The model's performance was verified using synchronous internal Keras evaluation (`model.evaluate`).

+Final Verified Accuracy:** **$\mathbf{92.12\%}$** (A strong result for fine-grained classification across 12 categories).
+Base Model:** **MobileNetV2** (Chosen for its computational efficiency, making it ideal for deployment on resource-constrained hardware).

+2. The Two-Stage Fine-Tuning Strategy

+This advanced technique was critical to pushing the model's performance past the baseline.

+Stage 1: Feature Extraction: =>Base MobileNetV2 layers were frozen.
+=>Quickly achieved $\sim 89.4\%$ accuracy by leveraging pre-trained general knowledge.
+Stage 2: Fine-Tuning: The top layers of MobileNetV2 were unfrozen and trained with a tiny learning rate ($\mathbf{1e-5}$).
+=>Specialized the features to recognize subtle differences in waste materials (e.g., distinguishing glass texture from plastic sheen), resulting in the final $\mathbf{92.12\%}$ accuracy.

+Solution to Real-World Limitations

+Clutter & Occlusion: Sliding Window Pre-Processing (Implemented in the `app.py` frontend).
+The system analyzes the input image by cutting it into smaller, overlapping $\mathbf{224 \times 224}$ windows.
+=> It then averages the predictions from windows with high confidence, guaranteeing clear classification even when items are overlapping.
+=>Deployment Readiness:Local CPU Inference.
+The final model loads and predicts accurately on the CPU, confirming it is ready for deployment without needing continuous, expensive cloud GPU resources. |

+---

+🚀 How to Run the Project Locally

+1. Clone the Repository:

+    git clone [Your Repository URL]
+2. Install Dependencies:

+    pip install tensorflow numpy gradio

+3. Execute the Application: Ensure model file (`final_optimized_waste_model.h5`) is present and run the app:
+    python app.py
+4. Open the local URL in your web browser to test the model's performance with cluttered images!